lamejam/lamejam.github.io/CodeOfConduct.md

 - Gender, gender identity, or sexual orientation
 - Age, disability, or physical appearance
 - Race, ethnicity, nationality, religion, or political views
-- Previous experience, or previous attendence
+- Previous experience, or previous attendance

-The LameJam has a zero-tolerence harassment policy at any of the jam venues.
+The LameJam has a zero-tolerance harassment policy at any of the jam venues.
 This includes:

 - Working with others